Cutting extinguisher: PyroLance USA

-Pyrolance LLC has a licence signed 2006 with CCS AB to manufacture and market an 'Americanized' product similar to the CCS- Cobra 'Cutting Extinguisher'.

 PyroLance is a firefighting system that cools and contains fires and fire gases.
 Utilizing a combination of high-pressure water and a nonsparking abrasive material, the PyroLance pierces exterior structures, and blankets the thermal layers inside with a fog of atomized water.
 The PyroLance introduces its fine mist of water through a small opening; therefore, a rapid reduction in temperature occurs without introducing large amounts of oxygen, reducing the likelihood of flashover or backdraft.

 During piercing operations, the abrasive aggregate is carried with the high velocity water, allowing the PyroLance to create a pea-size hole in any material.
 Once the opening has been made, a second trigger allows the operator to switch to plain water and/or water with foam.
 Starting the flow of water turns the PyroLance into a fire confinement tool injecting its high-pressure fog stream directly into the thermal layer while the operator remains in a protected position outside.